Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the European Pharmacopoeia (Ph.
 Eur.):

-• True goldenrod herb (virgaureae solidaginis herba)
+• European goldenrod herb (solidaginis virgaureae herba)

 • Goldenrod herb (solidaginis herba)